Limcyy/Steal-The-Present/README.md

 Try to get the CHRISMAS GIFT without getting caught by the ELFS

-I made this GAME with JS, CSS, HTML.
+I made this GAME with JS, CSS, HTML and PIXILART.

 EVERY ILLUSTRATION in this GAME is made by ME.